 Depending on the cluster configuration, MPI implementations for different compilers can be loaded.
-By default MPI implementations that are installed are compiled and made available using both GCC and Open64.
+By default, MPI implementations that are installed are compiled and made available using GCC.

 The interconnect and compiler implementation can be worked out from looking at the module and package name.
 The modules available can be searched through for the compiler variant, and then the package providing it can be found: